magalhini/magalhini.github.com/_posts/2016-10-11-johnny-five-weather-station.md

 ![](https://cldup.com/VOMR8CYy-s.png)

+If you're wondering about the capacitor, [here's why](http://electronics.stackexchange.com/questions/175431/using-a-capacitor-to-properly-power-a-servo).

 ### OpenWeather API

 In order to use OpenWeather's API, we need an API key to use, otherwise we won't have access to it.
 To get one, follow the [instructions on their API page](https://openweathermap.org/appid#get); after signing up, head other to their `/api_keys` section and generate one.
 It should look something like the following (note that the following key is invalid, though):